CamilaCamacho/hitter_analysis/README.md

 ### Pitch ID
 Since the pitch_id field is deprecated, we will be creating our own unique pitch id using:
 * game_pk: Unique Id for Game
-* sv_id: Non-unique Id of play event per game
+* sv_id: Non-unique Id of play event per game (a date/time stamp of when the PITCHf/x tracking system first detected the pitch in the air, it is in the format YYMMDD_hhmmss.)

 ### Pitch Types
 * CH: Change-up